stylify/web/content/blog/style-your-vuejs-website-faster-with-stylify-css.md

 If you add for example `color:blue`, the CSS will be automatically updated 🎉.

-Go ahead and try Stylify directly on [Stackblitz.com](https://stackblitz.com/edit/stylify-vitejs-vue-template?devtoolsheight=33&file=src%2FApp.vue) 💡.
+Go ahead and try Stylify CSS directly on [Stackblitz.com](https://stackblitz.com/edit/stylify-vitejs-vue-template?devtoolsheight=33&file=src%2FApp.vue) 💡.

 ### Components
 To avoid bloated templates with utilities, you can use